 UN Committee on the Status of Women

-BPW International is an active participant at the annual Commission on the Status of Women at the United Nations in New York where we take the opinions of our members to the highest level.
+BPW International is an active participant at the annual Commission on the Status of Women at the United Nations in New York where we take the views of our members to the highest level.

 The principal output of the Commission on the Status of Women is the agreed conclusions on priority themes set for each year.
 Agreed conclusions contain an assessment of progress, gaps and challenges.
 In particular, they contain a set of concrete recommendations for action by Governments, intergovernmental bodies, civil society actors and other relevant stakeholders, to be implemented at the international, national, regional and local level.

-In addition to the agreed conclusions, the Commission also adopts resolutions on a range of issues, including the situation of and assistance to Palestinian women, women and the girl child, and HIV and AIDS.
+In addition to the agreed conclusions, the Commission also adopts resolutions on a range of issues, including the situation of and assistance to Palestinian women, women and the girl child, and HIV and AIDS.The annual report of the Commission is submitted to the Economic and Social Council for adoption.

 Commission on the Status of Women 62nd Session 2018

-National governments are required to regularly report to the United Nations on their compliance with various UN Conventions that they have signed.
-Most UN Conventions have an optional protocol which is what they are measured against.
-Australia has signed the Convention for the Elimination of All forms of Discrimination Against Women and its Optional Protocol and the federal Office for Women is required to report on our compliance with these to a UN Committee every 4 years.
 In 2018 the Australian government submitted its report detailing how Australia had met its obligations under CEDAW - you can find the 2018 government report here.
 In addition to the government report, lots of women's organisations get together and prepare a detailed shadow report which includes data and recommendations on many areas not necessarily covered in the government report.
 Here you can find the 2018 shadow report.

 Commission on the Status of Women 61st Session 2017